top of page

 As part of the SRD II’s disclosure requirements, WWAMI must disclose annually via its website how it has implemented SRD II in a way that meets the requirements of the Directive.

-In 2023, the strategies of the applicable funds under SRD II did not facilitate the exercising of voting rights or communication with investee companies, as it would not have been in the best interest of the funds or our clients to do so.
+The strategies of the applicable funds under SRD II did not facilitate the exercising of voting rights or communication with investee companies, as it would not have been in the best interest of the funds or our clients to do so.
+The policy disclosure requirements are not being currently applied as we have a small number of group institutional investors.
+In addition, the sub-funds covered by the Policy are not being actively marketed.